grid-control/grid-control/docs/config.rst

   * ``unknown timeout`` = <duration hh[:mm[:ss]]> (default: disabled (-1))
     Cancel jobs without status information after staying in this state for the specified time
   * ``verify chunks`` = <list of values> (default: '-1')
-    List of job chunk sizes that are enabled after passing the configured verification thresholds
+    Specifies how many jobs to submit initially, and use to verify the workflow.
+If sufficient jobs succeed, all remaining jobs are enabled for submission.
   * ``verify threshold / verify reqs`` = <list of values> (default: '0.5')
-    List of job verification thresholds that enable the configured job chunk sizes
+    Specifies the fraction of jobs in the verification chunk that must succeed.

 backend options
 ---------------